 Obamacare Subsidies and Your Eligibility

-Are you one of the 10.4 million Americans who are missing out on Obamacare subsidies?
+Are you one of the 10.4 million Americans who is missing out on Obamacare subsidies?
 Kaiser Health reported that 60 percent of those who deserved subsidies didn't get them.
 Why?
 They simply didn't sign up for insurance on the health insurance exchanges.

 For example, that's a family of four with an income between $47,100 and $94,200 a year.
 They are caught in the trap where they make too much for Medicaid, but not enough to afford private health plans.
 According to Families USA, they are typically hard-working parents in jobs such as food service workers, administrative personnel, and health aides that don't provide health insurance.

 Obamacare will spend $1.039 trillion on subsidies for these middle-class families between 2015 and 2024.
 That's more than the $792 billion it will spend on expanded Medicaid and CHIP for the poor.

 Make Sure You Get the Subsidy You Deserve

 The easiest way to see if you'll get a subsidy is to go to Healthcare.gov.
 You'll enter your expected adjusted gross income and it'll tell you how much of a discount you'll get.
 You can sign up for Obamacare in just four easy steps.

 Check the chart below.
 If your household income is less than this, then you're eligible for a subsidy:

 If your income is up to 225 percent of the poverty level, you can save even more than most on your out of pocket costs.
 Any insurance company that sells on the exchange must reduce these costs to an affordable level.